dboatengg/hashnode-articles-backup/cljnq3bo8000709l12uuy4ty2.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1687290068408/3f6c9255-5280-4728-895f-97de9f7034c0.jpeg align="center")

 In this scenario, the weather app used API as a middleman to access the temperature data.
-The API understands how to talk to the weather service and fetch the data that the app needs.
+The API understands how to talk to the weather service and fetch the data the app needs.

 The app doesn't have to worry about the technical details of where the data comes from or how it's obtained.
 It only knows how to ask the API for what it wants.